tungtose/sickle_ui/README.md

 and `[Checked, Disabled, FirstChild]` will be considered, in this order.

-If the entity only has the `[Checked]` state, then [PseudoTheme](#pseudo-theme)s defined for `None`, and `[Checked]` will be applied, but none of the others because they are either defiend for a disjoint set or they are not a complete subset of the entity's state.
+If the entity only has the `[Checked]` state, then [PseudoTheme](#pseudo-theme)s defined for `None`, and `[Checked]` will be applied, but none of the others because they are either defined for a disjoint set or they are not a complete subset of the entity's state.

 > [!IMPORTANT]